adlnet/xAPI-Spec/xAPI.md

 application needs while minimizing the potential for misuse.
 The limitations of each scope are in addition to any security limitations placed on the user account associated with the request.

-##### Requirements
-The LRS:

-* MUST accept a scope parameter as defined in [OAuth 2.0](https://tools.ietf.org/html/draft-ietf-oauth-v2-22%22%20%5Cl%20%22section-3.3);
-* MUST assume a requested scope of "statements/write" and "statements/read/mine" if no scope is specified;
-* MUST support the scope of "all" as a minimum;
-* MAY support other scopes.

-An xAPI Client:

-* SHOULD request only the minimal needed scopes, to increase the chances that the request will be granted.

 ##### Details